MM-BYC/ALAB320H.3.1-RenderingArraysfromState/README.md

 # Project name: ALAB320H.3.1-RenderingArraysfromState"

 - This was created using REACT + Vite, CSS and JSX.
-- Data was loaded from an array of objects.
+- Data was loaded using REACT useState() containing an array of objects

 git init
 git add README.md